geoschem/GCHP/docs/source/supplement/containers.rst

 .. code-block:: console

-   $ singularity exec -B DATA_DIR:/ExtData -B WORK_DIR:/workdir gchp.sif /opt/geos-chem/bin/createRunDir.sh
+   $ singularity exec -B DATA_DIR:/ExtData -B WORK_DIR:/workdir gchp.sif /bin/bash -c ". ~/.bashrc && /opt/geos-chem/bin/createRunDir.sh"

 Once the run directory is created, it will be available at `WORK_DIR` on your host machine. ``cd`` to `WORK_DIR`.